kimblev/kri-com/README.md

 - [x] Download necessary modules per module audit via composer require
 - [x] Sync activated/installed modules with D7 site
 - [x] Export and store configuration
+- [] I had to reinstall site because I had problems with minimal install profile.

+## Migration
+    First configuration, then content.

+### Configuration migration
+- [x] Start new git branch
+- [x] Add *ini_set('memory_limit', '-1');* to seetings.php to prevent memory errors
+- [x] Run *migrate-status* to see what's there and what isn't
+- [x] Run *migrate-upgrade* to build migrate_drupal_7 migration group
+- [x] Export and store migrate_drupal_7 migration group
+- [] Run drush mfs on product related migrations to review source fields we are dealing with

+#### Product configuration migration
+- [] Review each product type and the differences in their fields
+- [] Determine how to handle the checkbox fields
+- [] Determine where the 3 items come from in *upgrade_commerce1_product_attribute* migration

+##### Trial run
+-  Beginning by creating product type broker_education (this creates a product variation type of the same name but the reverse is not true
+- I will then add to the variation type to add my fields...that just seems to be where they should be looking at the migation config files. migrate_plus.migration.upgrade_commerce1_product_type has "injectVariationFields" where upgrade_commerce1_product_variation_broker_education actually has all the custom fields)

 ## Random commands